Build an LLM from scratch in MAX

 3. If using temperature, scale the logits by dividing by the temperature tensor

-4. For sampling: convert to probabilities with F.softmax, transfer to CPU, convert to NumPy with np.from_dlpack, sample with np.random.choice, then convert back to a MAX tensor
+4. For sampling: convert to probabilities with F.softmax, transfer to CPU, convert to NumPy with explicit type annotation (probs_np: np.ndarray), flatten if needed, convert to float64 with .astype(np.float64) (required by np.random.choice), sample with np.random.choice, then convert back to a MAX tensor

 5. For greedy: use F.argmax to select the highest-scoring token